Tara Street railway station

-More recent changes have seen new stairwells installed and platforms lengthened to reflect the increasing throughput.

-There are proposals to build in the airspace above the station and adjacent property has been acquired for this purpose.

 History

 The station opened on 1 May 1891.

 It is on the 'Loop Line' which was constructed towards the end of the 19th century by the City of Dublin Junction Railway, connecting the Dublin & Kingstown terminus at Westland Row (now Pearse Station) and Amiens St (now Connolly Station) on the Great Northern Railway (Ireland), and linked into the Midland Great Western freight line, thus joining up all the main railways in Dublin.